land-boards/lb-Arduino-Code/libraries/FabGL/README.md

 All rights reserved.

 This library and related software is available under GPL v3.
-Feel free to use FabGL in free software and hardware.

 Please contact fdivitto2013@gmail.com if you need a commercial license.